ARRIVing IN KATHMANDU and flying to the himalaya

 I have always said I want to stay by myself and I do not want to share anything with anyone.
 Months after this trip I can tell, yes, I stick with my statement.
 I love to stay by myself.

 I had the feeling something was going on; something was cooking.
 It was.
 I spent the following months in a state of denial and disillusion.
 I did not want to see what I had in front of my eyes.
 I thought that trip left me nothing but memories of the freezing cold and the despair of being alone with myself.
 I went in and out of clinics and spent part of my saving for doctors and therapies.
-I do not want to go into details; it’s not the case.
+I do not want to go into details.

 I had to suffer tremendously because of other people, and now, with a clear mind, I can say that I am so fucking sick of people.
 I am sick of wasting time, money and health, on persons who will let you down, one way or another.
 From now on, it’s all about me.
 In the end, I am the only one I can count on, even if sometimes I can barely stand myself.